 What proportion of whole clusters is used in the vinification?

-This wine is crafted with 60% whole clusters, the highest percentage in the domaine's range.
+This wine is crafted with 60% whole clusters, which is the highest percentage in the estate's range.

-What are the plots used for this Grand Cru and how old are they?
+What are the plots used for this Grand Cru and their age?

-The estate farms 1.90 hectares spread across three plots, the oldest of which was planted in 1919.
+The estate cultivates 1.90 hectares spread across three plots, the oldest of which was planted in 1919.

 What is the optimal drinking window for this vintage?

-This wine has an exceptional ageing potential and is recommended to be enjoyed between 2040 and 2100.
+This wine has an exceptional ageing potential and is recommended for drinking between 2040 and 2100.

 What are the dominant aromas perceived on the nose?

-The aromatic bouquet reveals complex notes of dark fruits, blackcurrant, black cherries, plums, grilled meats, earth, humus, spices, minerals, coffee, wood smoke, cedared oak and blackcurrant leaf.
+The aromatic bouquet reveals complex notes of dark fruits, blackcurrant, black cherries, plums, grilled meats, earth, humus, spices, minerals, coffee, wood smoke, cedarwood oak and blackcurrant leaf.

 What is the tannic structure of this wine?

-This wine is distinguished by ripe and supple tannins, offering a harmonious texture and great elegance on the palate.
+This wine is distinguished by ripe, supple tannins, offering a harmonious texture and great elegance on the palate.

 What is the alcohol content of this vintage?